Took the 508 Cascades Amtrak from Seattle to Portland.

-Trillions is extremely thought provoking, I 'read' this as an audiobook on my walks to work for a few weeks and really enjoyed it.
+Trillions is extremely thought provoking, I read this as an audiobook on my walks to work for my internship as a Senior Product Manager for Amazon as I was working an IoT device.
+I really enjoyed the book.for a few weeks and really enjoyed it.
 The broad themes of persuasive design, generative architecture, data liquidity, and taming complexity made all my gears turn.

-There was a LOT of reference to Maya Design, which I found to be OK.
+There was a LOT of reference to Maya Design, which I loved.
 It really helps give context as to why these three guys wrote this book.
 It was great to hear the stories and anecdotes from Mickey, Peter, and Joe.
 This came through excellent on the audiobook, providing additional context and clarity to each chapter's concepts.

 Overall, I'd recommend this book for folks in the technology space and people that are curious as to the impacts design has for building good products as we climb up "Trillions Mountain"